robertknight/rten/README.md

    implemented operators, some attributes or input shapes may not be supported.
  - A limited set of data types are supported: float32 and int32 tensors. int64 and boolean tensors are converted to int32.
- - Wasnn is not as well optimized as more mature runtimes such as ONNX Runtime or TensorFlow Lite.
+ - RTen is not as well optimized as more mature runtimes such as ONNX Runtime or TensorFlow Lite.
 The performance difference depends on the operators used, model structure, CPU architecture and platform.